cx-designers/demo-repository/src/drupal-web-development.md

 featuresSecSubTitle: Why Cypherox
 featuresSecTitle: Why Choose Cypherox for Drupal Development Services?
 featuresBoxList:
-  - title: Mastery of Drupal Architecture</h3>
+  - title: Mastery of Drupal Architecture
     description: Our team excels in Drupal’s robust architecture, delivering secure, scalable, and high-performance websites tailored to meet complex business needs effectively.

-  - title: Tailored Designs for Your Brand</h3>
+  - title: Tailored Designs for Your Brand
     description: We create visually stunning and fully customized Drupal websites that align with your brand identity, ensuring an intuitive and engaging user experience.

-  - title: Enhanced Features with Modules</h3>
+  - title: Enhanced Features with Modules
     description: We leverage Drupal’s extensive library of modules and custom integrations to add advanced functionalities like multilingual support, e-commerce, and analytics.

-  - title: Fast and Search-Optimized Websites</h3>
+  - title: Fast and Search-Optimized Websites
     description: Our Drupal sites are mobile-responsive and optimized for SEO, ensuring fast load times, higher search rankings, and improved user engagement across devices.

-  - title: Future-Proof Drupal Solutions</h3>
+  - title: Future-Proof Drupal Solutions
     description: Whether you’re a startup or an enterprise, our Drupal solutions are designed to scale effortlessly as your business grows and evolves over time.

-  - title: Ongoing Maintenance and Updates</h3>
+  - title: Ongoing Maintenance and Updates
     description: Beyond development, we provide continuous technical support, security updates, and performance optimizations to ensure your Drupal site stays secure and functional.